 Switching Between POA and AOA

-The aircraft shall switch from POA to AOA as defined in AEEC 618.
+The aircraft shall switch from POA to AOA as defined in ARINC 618.

-The aircraft shall switch from AOA to POA as defined in AEEC 618.
+The aircraft shall switch from AOA to POA as defined in ARINC 618.

 If the aircraft switched service providers when it switched from ACARS POA to AOA then the aircraft shall downlink an ACARS Media advisory message after establishing VHF comm.